Syed-Rahman-Mashwani/Java-FUSE-Mirror-File-System/README.md

 Java FUSE Mirror File System

 I searched the web but did not find Java based FUSE Mirror File System.
-So I developed it shared it publically on github.
+So I developed it and shared it publically on github.

 To the best of my knowledge, this is the first JAVA based Mirror File System shared publically on web.